5.3 Periodic Testing Workflow

 Workflow stepExam purposeField evidence

-Correct or escalateKeep the system reliableRepair, replacement, owner notice, impairment action.
+Correct or escalateKeep system reliableRepair, replace, impairment action

-Restore and recordClose the loopNormal panel status, retest result, signed record.
+Restore and recordClose the loopNormal status, retest result, signed form

-For NICET FAS scenario guidance, think in loops.
-A pull station is tested, the panel receives the signal, notification operates, and the result is recorded.
-If the panel does not respond, the loop changes: stop treating it as a pass, protect the affected area as required by site procedures, troubleshoot or replace within authority, retest, and document the final condition.
+For NICET scenarios, think in loops.
+A pull station is operated, the FACU receives the signal, notification operates per its sequence, and the result is recorded.
+If the panel does not respond, the loop changes: stop calling it a pass, protect the area per site procedure, troubleshoot or replace within authority, retest, and document the final condition.

 1. Confirm device identity before operating it.

-2. Confirm expected system response before judging the result.
+2. Confirm the expected response before judging the result.

-3. Keep notes tied to device labels, locations, and circuit or point identifiers.
+3. Tie notes to device labels, locations, and circuit/point IDs.

 4. Do not mark a device passed because a nearby device worked.

-5. Retest after correction when the correction affects the tested function.
+5. Retest after any correction that affects the tested function.

-6. Return disabled points, bypasses, and service modes to normal before closing the job.
+6. Return disabled points, bypasses, and service modes to normal before closeout.

-Periodic testing is also a time-management topic.
-Level I has 85 questions in 110 minutes, while Level II has 110 questions in 155 minutes.
-Do not overbuild a scenario beyond what is asked.
-Identify scope, notification, test result, correction, restoration, and record.
-Then choose the answer that completes the current step without inventing extra authority.
+Level I has 85 questions in 110 minutes; Level II has 110 questions in 155 minutes — do not overbuild a scenario.
+Identify scope, notification, test result, correction, restoration, and record, then pick the answer that completes the current step.
+The most common traps are (1) marking a deficiency corrected with no retest and (2) deferring monitoring-station notification until after the test.

 Test Your Knowledge